projectsperminute/private-ai/60daysofudacity.md

 - Start reading “Ruined by Design” by Mike Monteiro.
 - Review lessons from the Challenge Core Curriculum.
 - Continue work on final project.

+## Day 21 (19th july)
+- Continue reading “Ruined by Design” by Mike Monteiro.
+- Continue reading “The Algorithmic Foundations of Differential Privacy” by Cynthia Dwork and Aaron Roth.
+- Continue work on final project.